Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 ### Constraints

 Let's define a function $f(v)$.
 This takes in a student $v$ and returns the sum of all the decision variables that represents a matchup being assigned to $v$.
-In other words it's the total number of matchups student $v$ marks.
+In other words it's the total number of matchups that student $v$ marks.

 $$f(v) = \sum_{(j, k) \in E} X_{v, j, k}$$